Ada-Apprenticeships/PRG1-DFP-PY/README.md

    * `delimiter`: The delimiter used in the CSV file (default: ",").

 2. The function should perform the following actions:
    * Check if the input file exists.
-If not, return -1.
+If not, raise a `FileNotFoundError`.
    * Check if an output file already exists.
 If it does, delete it.
    * Read the CSV file at `input_file_path` using the specified `delimiter`.
    * For each holiday package, extract the `holiday_id`, `destination`, `description` and `price`.